Natural Language Processing profiles

 NLP profiles

-A Natural Language Processor (NLP) profile is used to control the preprocessing flow of search terms before executing an Elasticsearch query.
+A Natural Language Processor (NLP) profile controls the preprocessing flow of search terms before executing an Elasticsearch query.
 The profile is a .json file and stored in your query runtime container.

 The NLP profile contains three main sections: